 Welcome to this special edition of Family Relationships Quarterly, focusing on Aboriginal and Torres Strait Islander children and families.1 This edition is one of the outcomes of a collaborative project between the Australian Family Relationship Clearinghouse and the Secretariat of National Aboriginal and Islander Child Care (SNAICC), the national peak body for Aboriginal and Torres Strait Islander children.

-Two lead articles refer to the importance of healing to assist recovery from individual and collective trauma.
+Our lead article refers to the importance of healing to assist recovery from individual and collective trauma.
 Catherine Caruana summarises the literature on healing and healing services, and current Australian approaches to recognising and effecting personal, family and community healing.
-Steve Larkins, Chairperson of SNAICC, makes a case for the importance of cultural healing and cultural strength in promoting the health and wellbeing of Aboriginal and Torres Strait Islander children.
-Two program spotlights focus on the Healthy Family Circle Program and Yorgum Aboriginal Family Counselling Service as practice examples of social and emotional wellbeing services.

 In other articles, Stephen Ralph explores key issues in providing family dispute resolution to Aboriginal and Torres Strait Islander families.
 Our Trends and Statistics article in this edition looks at indicators of socio-economic resources for Indigenous mothers compared to non-Indigenous mothers, and considers the limitations of demographic data in reflecting the lived experience of Indigenous families.